thisIsMadelyn/VotingDocumentation/architecture/api-reference.md

 Authorization: Bearer <token>
 ```

 The token is obtained from `POST /pi/auth/login` and must be included in every subsequent request.
-The Axions client in `src/services/Axiosclient.js` attachess this header auttomatically via a request interceptor.
+The Axions client in `src/services/Axiosclient.js` attaches this header auttomatically via a request interceptor.

 **Base URL:**
 - Development: `http://localhost:8080/api`